 The best birdie of the day for me was a Gull-billed Tern.
 Haven't seen one in decades.

 |Gull-billed Tern taking a froggie on a joy ride|

-There were loads and loads and loads of gaitors everywhere.
+There were loads and loads and loads of gators everywhere.
 I remember back to my childhood when gaitors were an endangered species.
-Too many back then, were being turned into shoes, belts and purses.
+Back then, too many were turned into shoes, belts and purses.

 |Fell asleep half in, half out of swampy bed|